EECA-NZ/TIMES-NZ-Model-Files/PREPARE-TIMES-NZ/docs/model_methodology/base_year_electricity.md

 ![Capacity calibration](assets/capacity_calibration.png)

-Capacity figures are slightly less well-aligned, but we are forced to assume capacity factors for some plant types, which might not align with specific plants actual capacity factors in 2023.
+Capacity figures are slightly less well-aligned.
+This is because we are using assumed capacity factors to estimate capacity for some plant types, which might not align with specific plant's actual capacity factors in 2023.
 Maintenance or unusual rainfall or a host of other factors could lead to different actual capacity outputs.
-This leads to minor miscalibrations, particularly for Hydro, but the overall levels are within 4 MW of MBIE values, or 0.035%.
+This leads to minor miscalibrations, particularly for Hydro, but the overall levels are within 0.09% of MBIE values for the year.

 ## 8 Adding technical parameters